 Our NEOs are eligible to earn annual non-equity incentive compensation based on fiscal year performance.
-The annual non-equity incentive compensation plan is designed to reward our executives for superior annual performance in key areas that we believe create long-term value for stockholders.
-For fiscal year 2022, the Compensation Committee approved the following primary performance metrics for our executive team:
+The annual non-equity incentive compensation plan is designed to reward our executives for

-- Revenue and adjusted EBITDA before consideration of any results of operations contributed by any companies we acquired in 2021 or 2022 (70% of target) (1); and - Proforma annualized revenue and adjusted EBITDA of any companies we acquired in 2022 (30% of target) (2). - (1) We believe revenue and adjusted EBITDA before consideration of any results of operations contributed by companies we acquired in 2021 and 2022 is an important metric for measuring performance levels because it focuses on core operating results before any results contributed by acquisitions.
-Revenue is measured in accordance with U.S. generally accepted accounting principles ("GAAP") and excludes the results of operations of any companies acquired in 2022.
-Adjusted EBITDA for these purposes is measured in accordance with the calculations of our Adjusted EBITDA as disclosed in Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations, of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 and excludes the results of operations of any companies acquired in 2022. - (2) We believe pro forma annualized revenue and adjusted EBITDA for any companies we acquired in 2022 is an important metric because it measures whether or not our annual acquisition activity is consistent with our stated acquisitions targets each year.
-Proforma annualized revenue and adjusted EBITDA for this measurement is determined based upon our acquisition due diligence, which is approved by our Board of Directors prior to completing a given acquisition.
+- Revenue and adjusted EBITDA before consideration of any results of operations contributed by companies we acquired in 2021 (60% of target) (1); - Proforma annualized revenue and adjusted EBITDA for the companies we acquired in 2021 (30% of target) (2); and - Completion of an IPO (10% of the target) (3). - (1) We believe revenue and adjusted EBITDA before consideration of any results of operations contributed by companies we acquired in 2021 is an important metric for measuring performance levels because it focuses on core operating results before any results contributed by acquisitions.
+Revenue is measured in accordance with U.S. generally accepted accounting principles ("GAAP") and excludes the results of operations of any companies acquired in 2021.
+Adjusted EBTIDA for these purposes is measured in accordance with the calculations of our Adjusted EBITDA as disclosed in Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations, of our 2021 Form 10-K and excludes the results of operations of any companies acquired in 2021. - (2) We believe pro forma annualized revenue and adjusted EBITDA for the companies we acquired in 2021 is an important metric because it measures whether or not our annual acquisition activity is consistent with our stated acquisitions targets each year.
+Proforma annualized revenue and adjusted EBITDA for this measurement is determined based upon our acquisition due diligence, which is approved by our Board of Directors prior to completing a given acquisition. - (3) Completion of an IPO was an important performance metric for fiscal year 2021 performance based upon our goal of becoming a public company and the level of difficulty and effort required to become a public company.